we-make-websites/wmw-coding-guidelines/accessibility/README.md

 * When using a `namespace` prop, make the prop `required` to ensure that its not missed
 * Utilise the browser tools and Storybook Accessibility checks that detect if an `id` is not unique
 * Consider your loading states as well as your standard/active states
-  * Often when a component is in a loading state it might not have access prop data that could be used for a unique id - For example using a `product.id` in an element's id, but the product is still being fetched and not yet set
+  * Often when a component is in a loading state it might not have access prop data that could be used for a unique `id` - For example using a `product.id` in an element's `id`, but the product is still being fetched and not yet set
   * Consider testing your loading states to check for non-unique ids

 [ꜛ Back to TOC](#table-of-contents)